 The legal foundation has three pillars.

 Third, the IRS itself.
 The IRS first published the Cost Segregation Audit Technique Guide in 2004.
+The Guide is written for IRS examiners.
+Its purpose, in the IRS's own words, is to teach examiners how cost segregation studies are prepared and what to look for in evaluating them.
 The current edition, Publication 5653 catalog number 20884M, is dated February 6, 2025.
 It runs 347 pages.
+It is publicly available on the IRS website.
+The IRS has revised it multiple times in 22 years and has never moved against the basic methodology.

 If the IRS thought cost segregation was a loophole, the IRS would close it.
 The IRS does not.
 The IRS publishes the rules and tells everyone how to play.